colaberry/trust-before-intelligence-book/manuscript/chapter_8_architecture_of_trust_in_action_v1_1.md

 "Layer 1's storage foundation is solid," Marcus said Friday.
 "The Adaptive need from INPACT™ depends on data quality.
 You can't adapt to what you can't trust.
 Solid data enables everything else."

+The Trust Flywheel was visible in the Solid improvement too.
+Better data consistency led to more accurate agent responses.
+Accurate responses built clinician confidence.
+Confident clinicians used the system more.
+More usage revealed edge cases that informed quality gate refinements.
+Trust—from the foundation up.

-Solid remained at 4/5, but with the cross-system consistency issue resolved.
+Solid improved to 4/5, with the cross-system consistency issue resolved.
 More importantly, the quality gates now provided ongoing protection—any future consistency issues would be caught and flagged automatically.

 ---

-## 📍 Checkpoint 2: All Five GOALS Operational
+## ðŸ“ Checkpoint 2: All Five GOALS Operational

 End of Week 11.
 All five GOALS dimensions were at production-ready levels.